Accentype-Foundry/brickstone/README.md

 **Brickstone** is a humanist sans-serif variable typeface, ranging from Thin to ExtraBold.
 It's a practical, distinctive typeface, equally comfortable in print and on screen, in display sizes and running text.

-An expressive font that's comfortable read:  Brickstone was designed for everyone, with accessibility at its center, and human touch all around.
+An expressive font that's comfortable to read: Brickstone was designed for everyone, with accessibility at its center, and human touch all around.
 Its distinctive characters are well suited for magazines, websites, unique visual identities, and marketing purposes equally well.